 Trustee Meetings attended Out of a possible

-Mr I Baker (Chair) 2 3
+Mr I Baker (Chair) 3 3

-Mr F Davey 2 3
+Mr F Davey (resigned 8 December 2023) 0 1

-Mr R Margand 2 3
+Mr R Margand 0 3

-Mr P Rout 2 3
+Mr P Rout 3 3

-Mr J Taylor 2 3
+Mr J Taylor (Chief Executive Officer and Accounting Officer) 3 3

-The Finance Committee is also a sub-committee of the main Board of Trustees.
+The Finance Committee is a sub-committee of the main Board of Trustees.
 Its purpose is to review the financial performance at each Trust school to ensure that each school operates its budget within approved limits and in accordance with the Trust Financial Rules and Procedures.
+The 7th February 2024 meeting was cancelled due to sickness.
+The meeting on 29th November 2023 was non-quorate, all decisions required were subsequently approved by the Board of Trustees.
 Trustee attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-Mr P Rout (Chair) 6 6
+Mr P Rout (Chair) 5 5

-Mr I Baker 5 6
+Mr I Baker 4 5

-Mr R Margand 4 6
+Mr R Margand 2 5

-Mr J Taylor 5 6
+Mr J Taylor (Chief Executive Officer and Accounting Officer) 5 5